-To complete the structure, in support of the Director, there is an Administrative/Personal/Public Information/Security Section, a Financial section, the Legal advisor and a Logistic support Section.
+To complete the structure, in support of the Director, there is a Support Section, a Financial section, the Legal advisor.

 In particular the Plans and Ops section gives advice to the NATO SFA COE COS for interacting with NATO bodies and International Organizations (UN, EAS, DPKO) and it coordinates with the ACT TNB for the development of the Program of Work.
 The section contributes to the growth of the Centre’s external cooperation with the main stakeholders.

-Concept Development & Doctrine Branch is responsible for developing doctrines, publications, and other documents in order to facilitate common understanding in fulfilling SFA activities in every operational environment, supporting and contributing to the development and validation of NATO and national policies, doctrines and concepts.
+The Doctrine Development and Standards Branch supports the multinational effort in developing doctrines, publications, and other documents in order to facilitate common understanding in fulfilling SFA activities in every operational environment.
+It is also responsible for supporting and contributing to the development and validation of NATO policies, doctrines and standards which require SFA expertise.